How Many Votes is a Lie Worth? Measuring Strategyproofness through Resource Augmentation: Introduction

-As \Cref{ex:intro} demonstrates, the same untruthful vote can outweigh different numbers of truthful ones under different voting rules.
+As \Cref{ex:intro} demonstrates, the same untruthful vote can outweigh different numbers of truthful ones under different voting rules, by an arbitrarily large margin.
 To analyze this ``exchange rate'' between lies and copies for different rules, we define the \emph{\textbf{manipulation potential}} of a voting rule as the number of truthful copies needed (in the worst case) to ensure a voter could not have reached a better outcome by misreporting (see \Cref{sec:manipot} for a formal definition).
 We attach three interpretations to this metric: